Enolsutil13/Titanic_project/README.md

                        I have cleaned almost 20% of null/NaN data in the 'Age' column, 77% in the 'Cabin' column and 0.2% in the 'Embarked' column.
                        The columns I used the most are: Survived, Pclass, Name, Sex, Ticket and Embarked
 ## REMEMBER ##
-Read the requirements.txt document to set the color palette for streamlit, so you can visualize it in your pc.
+I include the file config.toml, which includes colors to visualize the streamlit presentation better.
+You should copy and paste it in your .streamlit folder, located in your working directory environment or your global directory.